Bicep Tendinitis Specialist

 Are you an athlete who participates in sports that involve throwing overhead?
-If so, you may be at risk of developing biceps tendonitis.
-Biceps tendonitis develops from overuse, repetitive overhead motions and age, leading to biceps tendonitis.
-Biceps tendonitis specialist, Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have developed biceps tendonitis.
+If so, you may be at risk of developing biceps tendinitis.
+Biceps tendinitis develops from overuse, repetitive overhead motions and age, leading to biceps tendinitis.
+Biceps tendinitis specialist, Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have developed biceps tendinitis.
 Contact Dr. Mazzara’s team today!

 Biceps Tendinitis as a Cause of Chronic Shoulder Pain